nlukic97/uteam-api/README.md

 ## Production

-On the production server, run the following command:
+Perform all the steps not including the `Last step`, but instead run the following command:

     npm run start

+You also might need to leave the PORT variable in `.env` empty (such as hosting your server on Heroku, for example).

+---

+## Models

+- User
+  - username
+  - email
+  - password